 For thee, of course!
 CBD has been shown to have a bell curve in regards to its effectiveness.
 This means that as you take more, its effectiveness will ramp up to a maximum efficiency rate before beginning to fall off as you reach saturation levels, resulting in wasted product.
 Think about your ECS as a gas tank.
 When you are pumping gas, eventually the pump will click off once the tank is full.
 You can try to keep squeezing the handle to put more in, but no more will fit.
 Once your tank is full, you need to put some miles in before it’s necessary to refuel.

+So when determining the ideal CBD oil dose for sleep or how to take CBD oil, it would be good to keep this important point in mind.
 Once you know how you react to CBD, play with dosage amounts and times.
-Think about when you need relief, and plan timing around that.
+Think about when you need relief and plan timing around that.

 3. Product Choice

-The type of product you are using is a strong consideration when deciding what time you should use CBD.
+The type of product you are using is a strong consideration when deciding how to take CBD oil, whether you should take CBD oil before bed, or what time you should use CBD.
 Products like CBD Capsules will have more of a slow, gradual effect since they must be processed through your digestive system.
 Conversely, a CBD vape will have more immediate effects as vaporizing is one of the most bioavailable ways to consume CBD.
 Let’s look at the different ingestion methods and how to think ahead for timing your dose.

-Often called CBD Oil, tincture is taken sublingually and absorbed into glands under your tongue.
+One of the most frequently asked questions is “How to take CBD tincture”.
+Often called CBD Oil, CBD tincture is taken sublingually and absorbed into glands under your tongue.
 This will yield a faster result since the tincture will enter your bloodstream more directly than swallowing.
 Because tincture takes time to work its way through your system, it is much easier to dial in for timing.
 We recommend 1ml of tincture per day to start with.
 Most consumers choose to take their daily dose of tincture in the morning so they have CBD pumping through their veins throughout the day.
 If you find that any results you are experiencing wear off quickly, you may want to double up and take a dose in the evening as well.

 When using CBD in a vaporizer, most consumers choose a “fix it on the fly” approach.
 Since it is so bioavailable, most consumers will experience almost instantaneous effects.
 Vaporizing CBD is great for people who don’t necessarily need regular relief from things like stress or anxiety as you can quickly get some CBD into your system on an as-needed basis.
 Vaping is also great if you’re not feeling any effects from taking CBD in other forms, as the results are immediate.